 - 1 TB lime juice

-- Roast sesame seeds in a dry skillet over medium heat.
+- Roast ½ cup hulled white sesame seeds in a dry skillet over medium heat.
 Stir and watch carefully not to burn.
-When seeds release oil and are a pale golden color, remove from heat.
-Let cool slightly.
+When seeds are a pale golden color, remove them from heat.

 - Serve at room temperature for Shabu Shabu or hot pot.
 Or, pour into a container and chill for salad dressing and dips.